-ADD (attention deficit disorder) and ADHD (attention deficit hyperactivity disorder) are often confused for psychological illnesses.
-However, they are actually neurological conditions that find their genesis in the central nervous system.
+ADD (attention deficit disorder) and ADHD (attention deficit hyperactivity disorder) are not psychological illnesses.
+They are actually neurological conditions that find their genesis in the central nervous system.
 This means that the key to restoring better functionality for children and adults alike who suffer from these conditions is to help the CNS function optimally.

 Let’s take a closer look at the symptoms of ADHD (since doctors in modern times have been using this term as the medical diagnosis for both ADD and ADHD, we will only mention ADHD from here forward).
 Then we will examine how the alignment of the bones of the upper neck may play a role in these and other neurological disorders.
 Finally, we will consider a natural means of getting help that is providing hope for sufferers of ADHD.

 What Are the Symptoms of ADHD?

 The symptoms of ADHD depend on the type of ADHD that a patient is suffering from.
 Doctors divide the condition into three categories, so we will discuss each individually.

 Primary inattentive type ADHD is the closest to ADD.
 In order to receive a diagnosis, a person must be suffering no fewer than 6 of these symptoms: